Magnetic field generation in mergers of massive main-sequence stars: Results

+The magnetic field strength (Fig.~\ref{fig:profiles}) still increases throughout the merger product at the end of the simulation, which means that the amplification is not yet completely saturated.
+Thus, there still seems to be an active slow dynamo, probably connected to the large-scale rotation of the merger product.
+Ultimately, the simulation would need to be continued to follow the amplification until it is completely saturated.
+It is conceivable that the magnetic fields will grow so much that magnetically driven, bipolar outflows develop as are seen in simulations of similar binary systems \citep{ondratschek2022a, moran-fraile2024a, pakmor2024a, vetter2025a, Vynatheya2025}.

-As already seen during the evolution of the merger (cf.\ Fig.~\ref{fig:passivemodel}), the very central part of the merger product originates from the secondary star, whereas the primary star is disrupted around the core.
-Only the inner $\sim2\,M_\odot$ of the product are dominated by material from the secondary, the rest of the core stems to similar parts from both stars.
+As already seen during the evolution of the merger (cf.\ \citetalias{schneider2019a}, Fig.~1), the very central part of the merger product originates from the secondary star, whereas the primary star is disrupted around the core.
+Only the inner $\sim2\,M_\odot$ of the product is dominated by material from the secondary; the rest of the core stems from both stars in similar proportion.
 The disk, however, is predominantly formed from material of the primary star.
-This distribution is expected from the entropy and thus buoyancy profiles of the progenitor stars: due to the similar mass and hence also similar evolutionary stage, the entropy is similar and mixing is expected over large parts of the profile.
+This distribution is expected from the entropy and thus buoyancy profiles of the progenitor stars: due to the similar mass and hence similar evolutionary stage, the entropy is similar and mixing is expected over large parts of the profile.
 Because the secondary has a lower mass, its entropy is slightly smaller and thus its material dominates the central part.
-This behaviour is similar to the case of direct collisions as explored by \citet{glebbeek2008a} and \citet{glebbeek2013a}, especially their case S.
+This behavior is similar to the case of direct collisions as explored by \citet{glebbeek2008a} and \citet{glebbeek2013a}, especially their case S.